-This user guide is for new and refurbished computers purchased through/from Pinedale Computer, or for new installations of Windows.
-This guide will help understand your computer and some best practices, helping you get your best computer experience.
-Follow along for ten to twenty minutes to get yourself set up, and feel free to call us or visit for help!
+This guide is for users of new and refurbished computers purchased through/from Pinedale Computer, or for new installations of Windows.
+This user guide will help you understand your computer and some best practices, helping you get your best computer experience.
+Follow along for ten to twenty minutes to get yourself set up, and feel free to call or visit for help!

 If you chose to have us create a local account for you, you can skip the First Things setup instructions and go straight to learning how to check suspicious files, then familiarizing yourself with the default programs on your computer.